What is an accommodation?

 How much advance notice is needed to request a Sign Language Interpreter?

 The University will make every effort to offer effective communication accommodations.
 Services for Interpreting and CART are subject to availability.
 As service providers are in great demand in the Boston metropolitan area and often fill their schedules quickly, it is recommended to make requests at least two weeks in advance, if possible.

 What is Digital Accessibility?

-Digital accessibility refers to ensuring digital content is viewable and usable by people with disabilities.
-This might include features such as screen readers that read aloud a website for a user with visual impairments, closed-captioning on videos for individuals with hearing impairments, images that include "alt text" for individuals with visual impairments, and websites that are navigable by keyboard for users who may not be able to operate a mouse.
+Digital accessibility refers to digital products or devices that are designed such that individuals with disabilities can successfully use them.
+This might include features such as screen readers that read all text aloud for a user with visual impairments, closed-captioning on videos for individuals with hearing impairments, images that include "alt text" for individuals with visual impairments, and websites that are navigable by keyboard for users who may not be able to operate a mouse.